 In the United States the problem of religions armed with the power of the state was resolved in the Bill of Rights in 1790 and extended to the idea of a “wall of separation between church and state” proposed by Thomas Jefferson in his letter to the Baptists of Danbury.
 Transcendental religions in the United States, from Christianity to Buddhism to Islam, must all compete in the public square without resort to the power of the state.
 But what about the modern secular religions preferred by the modern educated class?
 How do they fit into the American system and its separation of church and state?

 That is the problem: they don’t.
-The problem is, first of all, that the modern secular religions don’t self-identify as religions.
-They do not experience their religion as religion or even as a “belief system.”
-They see things as they really are, and are convinced that reason, justice and history are on their side, and their nostalgia for a lost Eden encourages in them a yearning to combine the political and the moral, a revival of the condominium between church and state practiced in the agricultural era.
+First of all, the modern secular religions don’t self-identify as religions.
+The communicants do not experience their religion as religion or even as a “belief system.”
+They see things as they really are; they know that reason and science, justice and history are on their side, and their nostalgia for a lost Eden encourages in them a yearning to combine the political and the moral, a revival of the condominium between church and state practiced in the agricultural era.
+Since they do not experience their faith as religion they do not see that their politics amounts to legislating morality just like their hated rivals the fundamentalist Christians.
+It is nothing to them to roll over their opponents as religious warriors used to do.
 In the Enlightenment narrative, the faith in reason combines with a rational politics to govern society as a mechanical engine.
+Who are the traditionalists to oppose their rational politics?
 In Romanticism the Volk and the government combine in a mystical union as tribes and hunter-gatherer bands used to do.
+Who are the rationalists to oppose the spirit of the Volk?
 In the Marxian narrative the revolutionary vanguard with its special knowledge of history gets to direct the whole of society.
+Who are the reactionaries to oppose the scientific march of history?
 In Socialism there is a difference with Marxism: rather than revolutionaries, the rulers will be democratic politicians advised by an educated elite of technical experts.
+Who are the rich to oppose the decisions of the majority?
 It is not surprising that the rise of secular religion set off the bloodiest religious wars in history with the protagonists representing the various secular religions competing for the moral and political power necessary to save the hearts and minds of humanity from the wickedness of the secular Satan, however defined.
 The 20th century seemed to be determined to unlearn the lesson of the Reformation.
 It forgot, or deliberately unlearned the lesson, that spiritual power must be separated from temporal power if we are to stop the moralists from voting the sinners off the planet.

 Humans wish to know how to order their lives in harmony with the order of the cosmos.
 It seems that the world has a purpose and that the way for humans to survive and to prosper is to discover its purpose and their role in serving that purpose.
 Of course, it is true that some religious traditions, such as the Stoic, recommend that we humans aren’t really important and that we should just get used to it.
 But humans seem to prefer to believe that each one of us is important and that the events of each life are important.
 All the modern secular religions think that humans are important and that a glorious future is ahead.
 But first we have to mend our ways.